Medical

 Rose Lang is a Parkinson’s Foundation Ambassador specializing in the hospital guide.
 She lives in The Villages.
 She attends many of the support groups.
 Attend a support group and ask to be introduced to Rose.
 She will assist you in getting a guide.

 To see a 30-minute interview with Rose where she speaks about the “Aware in Care Hospital Safety Kit”, click here!
 Although the interview covers a kit which is no longer available having been replaced by the Hospital Safety Guide, what she speaks about is informative.
 You could obtain a small toiletry bag and build your own hospital safety kit based upon Rose’s content recommendations.
+For a more recent article about Rose and hospital safety, have a look at an article published in June 2004 in Health Living Magazine.
+Click here to read the article.

 Rehabilitation-Only Hospital